jugheadjones10/obsidian/Life.md

 - [x] "Beasts of a Little Land" reading
 - [x] Math for Machine Learning
 - [x] Obsidian review
-- [ ] Write about experience yesterday getting distracted while doing hard Jax stuff.
-The need to interleave fun stuff with not-so-fun stuff.
-- [ ] Expand on the idea on neuro-evolution and RL life simulator you had while waiting in line at OCBC.

 - [x] Continue implementing in-training video and perf logging like in Kinetix